-Proof: Propositions 2 and 3 share the time series assumption.
-By Step 1, the cross-sectional premise of Proposition 3 implies the cross-sectional premise of Proposition 2.
+Proof: Propositions 3 and 4 share the time series assumption.
+By Step 1, the cross-sectional premise of Proposition 4 implies the cross-sectional premise of Proposition 3.
 Finally, the optimal matching is generically unique for any finite type model and is unique for continuum type models by Step 2.
-By Proposition 2, sorting rises in $\theta$ . $\square$
+By Proposition 3, sorting rises in $\theta$ . $\Box$

-C.4 Increasing Sorting: Proof of Proposition 4
+C.4 A Generalization of Proposition 5